codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/manual/user-needs/what-should-my-site-do.md

  - explains the purpose of a city organization
  - is, or is about, something the city provides, does or pays for

-Use a [survey] to determine what the most common needs your citizens have when they're visiting your website.
-You can learn a lot from [analytics]
+Use a [survey](x) to determine what the most common needs your citizens have when they're visiting your website.
+You can also learn a lot from [web analytics](x).

-Make sure your staff have a content guidance so you can start building a practice of producing effective and understandable content.
-This guidance should include:
+Make sure your staff have a communication plan so you can start building a practice of producing effective and understandable content.
+This strategy should include:
  - a reading age standard (we recommend 9 years old)
  - a requirement to write in plain English that is easy to understand, without jargon or technical terms
  - advice to write in short sentences of up to around 25 words

 You should run user research at all stages of content development to make sure that what is being published fulfils your citizens' needs.

-## Prioritising transactional needs
+## Prioritizing transactional needs

-The simplest way to prioritise which transactions to improve or deliver via your website is by volume of transactions across channels, but frequently this information doesn't exist.
-If it doesn't, your first action should be to run a [survey] and to examine the analytics data for your website.
+The simplest way to prioritize which government transactions to improve or deliver via your website is by volume of transactions across channels, but frequently this information doesn't exist.
+If it doesn't, your first action should be to run a [survey](x) and to examine the analytics data for your website.